Carfinance247/carfinance247.github.io/_posts/2018-10-29-agile-coaching-high-performance.md

 <!--more-->

 ## Introduction
-As a Lead Software Engineer at CarFinance 247, my role involves acquires a variety of skills set, from writing code, software architecture and overseeing the technical compass of team products, all the way through to being equipped with the necessary softer and managerial skills to effectively to lead a team of ambitious, highly driven and talented software engineers.
+As a Lead Software Engineer at CarFinance 247, my role acquires a variety of skills set, from writing code, software architecture and overseeing the technical compass of team products, all the way through to being equipped with the necessary softer and managerial skills to effectively to lead a team of ambitious, highly driven and talented software engineers.

 With this in mind, it brings me on to the point to discuss coaching, more specifically agile coaching, in order to help achieve team success through high performance.
 I will be describing in this blog some effective techniques and measures used to coach an agile team to expect high performance.